The visual data transformation platform that lets implementation teams deliver faster, without writing code.

 This is a classic data transformation challenge that requires a purpose-built tool to solve effectively.

 Instead of manually reshaping your data, a modern data transformation platform like DataFlowMapper allows you to programmatically generate new rows based on your source data.
-This is accomplished using a powerful function called NEWROW
+This is accomplished using a powerful function called NEWROW.

 The concept is simple: you define logic that tells the tool, "For each contact in this list, create a new row in the output and populate it with the employee's ID and the contact's details."
 This automates the most tedious and error-prone part of the process, ensuring perfect structural accuracy every time.